seqan/seqan3/doc/fragments/io_sam_file_input.md

 - ref_sequences: The reference sequence information **in the same order as the ref_ids**.

 comes in handy once you want to convert the CIGAR string, read from your file, into an actual alignment.
-This will be covered in the section \ref transform_cigar "Transforming the CIGAR information into an actual alignment".
+This will be covered in the section "Transforming the CIGAR information into an actual alignment".

 In most cases the template parameters are deduced automatically: